HealthCatalyst/Fabric.Authorization/Fabric.Authorization.AccessControl/README.md

 5. Run Fabric.Authorization service.
 Should be visible in http://localhost:5004

-6. In Fabric.Authorization.AccessControl project, there is a script.
-Run it in Git Bash with these settings:
+6. In Fabric.Authorization.AccessControl project, there are 2 scripts.

+a.
+Run this in Powershell: setup-dependencies.ps1

+Notes:
+- This will install chocolatey and nodejs.
+- If you have nodejs installed from another method, **please uninstall it and use this script**.
+- **If you do not want to uninstall nodejs**, you will have to manually install the dependencies yourself.
+- Also, **run as Administrator**.
+- If you see errors uninstalling, chances are you do not have the dependency installed, just ignore it in this case.
+- If there are any errors, there should be a setup-dependencies.log file in the same directory.

-a. ./setup-access-control.sh <YOUR Fabric Identity Installer secret> <YOUR fully qualified domain name of Fabric.Identity>
+b.
+Run this in Git Bash: ./setup-access-control.sh <YOUR Fabric Identity Installer secret> <YOUR fully qualified domain name of Fabric.Identity>

 Example: